taniatsq/tp/docs/UserGuide.md

 Examples:
 * `dela ar/02-02-2024` Deletes the attendance record, `02-02-2024`, from all students' existing list of attendance records.

-### Adding a description : `description`
+### Adding\Editing a description : `description`

-Add a description to the selected student.
+Add a description to the selected student or Edit a description of the selected student.

 ![DescriptionCommand](images/DescriptionCommand.jpg)

 Format: `description INDEX desc/DESCRIPTION`

 * Only one description is allowed.
-The old description will be replaced by the new description.
+The old description will be replaced with the new description.

 Examples:
 *  `description 1 desc/Loves coding` Adds a description `Loves coding` to first student.